davenice/cafefluent/README.md

 | 3 | Hear a sentence ("I'm allergic to…") → choose the correct image | Planned |

 Task 3 will vary the phrasing: *I'm allergic to / I'm intolerant to / I must not eat / I can't eat / I have an allergy to.*

+Tasks 2 and 3 require audio files — format, hosting and naming convention to be decided.

 ### Future modules